Your IT & Tech Mates

 Device repair, pickup/drop-off and home technology categories

-Provider pickup and related services may cover computers, laptops, phones, tablets, gaming consoles, TVs, home entertainment devices, CCTV/security cameras, smart doorbells, printers, routers and other approved devices or home technology categories.
-Each provider may only accept work within their approved capability, certificate, insurance, safety and eligibility limits.
+Pickup terms and related services may cover computers, laptops, phones, tablets, gaming consoles, TVs, home entertainment devices, CCTV/security cameras, smart doorbells, printers, routers and other approved devices or home technology categories.
+Each service partner may only accept work within their approved capability, certificate, insurance, safety and eligibility limits.

 CCTV, doorbells and security devices

-Providers must not assist with unlawful surveillance, hidden cameras, unauthorised account access, bypassing security, monitoring people without proper authority or any installation/use that appears unsafe, unlawful or outside the provider's approved scope.
-Security-device support may require review by us, verified-provider status or referral to a licensed specialist.
+service partners must not assist with unlawful surveillance, hidden cameras, unauthorised account access, bypassing security, monitoring people without proper authority or any installation/use that appears unsafe, unlawful or outside the service partner's approved scope.
+Security-device support may require review by us, verified-service partner status or referral to a licensed specialist.

 Pickup eligibility and conduct